redox-os/book/src/getting_started/installing_the_toolchain.md

 Next steps
 ----------

-Now that we have the build tools and the toolchain, we can finally [compile Redox](getting_started/compiling_redox.html)
+Now that we have the build tools and the toolchain, we can [prepare our build](getting_started/preparing_the_build.html).